baradev/tampermonkey-linkedin-lookup/README.md

 Open an email in Gmail, you can see User icon positioned next to the sender's and recepient's name.

-When hovering over a name within the Gmail interface, a contact card will pop up.
-Once the contact has correctly filled in their name and surname, the User Icon will appear.

 User icon - searches LinkedIn by recipient's name.

 ![Usage example](img.png)